Higher Education Policy at Vanderbilt

 - Financial aid awards do not include loans.
 Instead of offering need-based loans to undergraduate students, Vanderbilt offers additional grant assistance.

 Vanderbilt is among a small number of U.S. universities to adopt these philosophies and allocate the resources necessary to make a premier college education a reality for students and their families.
 Our commitment is part of the reason why we were ranked number one by The Princeton Review in 2018 for having the best financial aid in the nation.
-The university was also named as one of the "best values" among national universities by U.S. News and World Report , ranking it seventh in the nation in 2019 (up five spots from last year).
+The university was also named as one of the "best values" among national universities by U.S. News and World Report , ranking it seventh in the nation for 2020.